Human Malaria Epidemiology

 Exposure, Infection, Disease, Immunity, Infectiousness, Diagnostics and Detection

-The focus of these essays is the study of malaria using mathematical models.
-In most cases, a “malaria model” means that the state space for the vertebrate host model component has features that resemble malaria.
-The representation of malaria biology through mathematics present several challenges: how to handle superinfection and the complex time course of an infection; how to build an accurate state space for infection and immunity; how to model disease; how to handle age and time; and how to handle the overwhelming complexity.
+The representation of malaria biology using mathematics present several challenges: how to handle superinfection and the complex time course of an infection; how to build an accurate state space for infection and immunity; how to model disease; how to handle age and time; and how to handle the overwhelming complexity.
+We want malaria models of intermediate complexity that are good enough to address the policy questions we confront.

 Building Blocks